openshift-pipelines/pipelines-as-code/docs/guide.md

 The flow looks like this :

-Via the tkn pac CLI or other method the user creates a `CustomResourceDefinition` inside the target namespace `my-pipeline-ci` :
+Via the tkn pac CLI or other method the user creates a `Repository` CR inside the target namespace `my-pipeline-ci` :

 ```yaml